 12 – Choose your customers (or niche) for your courier service

-13 – Start thinking about your courier rates.
+13 – Start thinking about your courier rates or pricing structure.
 Make sure that these courier rates flow from your research.

 14 – Money – Determine how much money do you want to make.
 We don’t like talking about money, but it’s important!

 15 – Write a full courier business plan – Make sure you have these sections – financials, operations, marketing, sales, human resources)

 16 – Choose a new business name and check to see if the business name is not already taken in the registry of your jurisdiction or the secretary of state.